-Spanish V- AP (Literatur e) 5093 Spanish IV Grade Level Recommendation: 11 - 12 Credit:1 Students will extend their knowledge of advanced grammar and vocabulary in this fast paced and rigorous AP course.
-Students in this course will read and discuss short stories, poetry, and novels in the Spanish language.
-Culture, history, and current events will be emphasized.
-This AP course will require students to dedicate themselves to studying required, rigorous college-level standards.
-Students taking this course will be prepared and are expected to take the AP test upon completion.
-This course is conducted predominately in Spanish.
-Read the section describing PAP and AP in the High School Overview section of this catalog under "Planning Your Schedule."
-French I 5733 None Credit:1 This course is an introduction to the French language and culture.
-The focus of the course is authentic, real-world communication, as students make connections and compare their own language and culture to the communities of the French-speaking world.
+Spanish I 5533 None Recommended Grade: 9 - 12 Credit: 1 This is the same course as Spanish I offered in grades 9 - 12.
+The focus of the course is authentic, real-world communication, as students make connections and compare their own language and culture to the communities of the Spanish-speaking world.
 This course focuses on six AP themes.
-Classes are conducted in the target language for 90% of the time, with great attention to comprehensible input: slower speech, repetition, modeling, frequent checks for understanding, visuals, gestures, frequent opportunities for students to practice, and use of English only when necessary.
-Students will be assessed in the 3 modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, and viewing), and presentational (rehearsed and revised oral and written products).
-Language learners in French I are expected to reach a Novice-Mid to Novice-High proficiency level upon completion of this course according to the TEKS for LOTE.
-This class is conducted in French a significant amount of time.
-French II 5743 French I Credit: 1 This course continues the development of listening, speaking, reading, and writing in the French language.
-The focus of the course is authentic, real-world communication, as students make connections and compare their own language and culture to the communities of the French- speaking world.
+Classes are conducted in the target language for 90% of the time, with great attention to comprehensible input which includes: slower speech, repetition, modeling, frequent checks for understanding, visuals, gestures, frequent opportunities for students to practice, and use of English only when necessary.
+Students will be assessed regularly in the three modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, viewing), and presentational (rehearsed and revised oral and written products).
+Language learners in Spanish I are expected to reach a Novice-Mid to Novice-High proficiency level upon completion of this course according to theTEKS for LOTE.
+Grade points are earned toward high school GPA (Grade Point Average).
+This class is conducted in Spanish a significant amount of time.
+Spanish II 5543 Spanish I Recommended Grade: 9 - 12 Credit: 1 This course continues the development of listening, speaking, reading, and writing in the Spanish language.
+The focus of the course is authentic, real-world communication, as students make connections and compare their own language and culture to the communities of the Spanish- speaking world.
 This course focuses on six AP themes.
-Classes are conducted in the target language for 90% of the time, with great attention to comprehensible input: slower speech, repetition, modeling, frequent checks for understanding, visuals, gestures, frequent opportunities for students to practice, and use of English only when necessary.
-Students will be assessed in the 3 modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, viewing), and presentational (rehearsed and revised oral and written products).
-Language learners in French II are expected to reach a Novice-High to Intermediate-Low proficiency level upon completion of this course according to the TEKS for LOTE.
-This class is conducted in French a significant amount of time.
+Classes are conducted in the target language for 90% of the time, with great attention to comprehensible input which includes: slower speech, repetition, modeling, frequent checks for understanding, visuals, gestures, frequent opportunities for students to practice, and use of English only when necessary.
+Students will be assessed regularly in the three modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, and viewing), and presentational (rehearsed and revised oral and written products).
+Language learners in Spanish II are expected to reach a Novice-High to Intermediate-Low proficiency level upon completion of this course according to the TEKS for LOTE.
+Grade points are earned toward high school GPA (Grade point average).
+This class is conducted in Spanish a significant amount of time.
+Spanish III 5563 Spanish II Grade Level Recommendation: 10 - 12 Credit: 1 Students will increase their ability to communicate in Spanish orally and in writing.
+Reading skills will be strengthened by inclusion of poetry and other specific literary genres.
+Students will develop a more sophisticated understanding of the applications of the language and culture by participating in real world scenarios in listening, speaking, reading, and writing.
+This course focuses on six AP themes.
+Language learners in Spanish III are expected to reach Intermediate-Low to Intermediate-Mid proficiency level upon completion of this course according to the TEKS for LOTE.
+This class is conducted predominantly in Spanish.